Khatri01/RTK-UH-Optimization-Algorithms/README.md

 ├── Particle swarm optimization.ipynb                    # Notebook for the PSO run ├── Genetic Algorithm.ipynb                              # Notebook for the GA run
 ├── Simulated annealing.ipynb                            # Notebook for the SA run
-└── CMA-ES.ipynb                                         # Notebook for the CMA-ES run
+├──CMA-ES.ipynb                                         # Notebook for the CMA-ES run │
+├── Calibration Analysis.ipynb                          # To analyse the individual / Ensemble calibration perfromance
+├── Validation Analysis.ipynb                           # To analyse the individual / Ensemble validation perfromance
 ```